danrog303/cbz-utilities/README.md

 ## ✨ Features
 1. Creating cbz files with specified metadata (finished) and cover *(will be finished soon)*
-2. Unpacking data from existing cbz files *(will be finished soon)*
+2. Unpacking data from existing cbz files
 3. Reading metadata from existing cbz files *(will be finished soon)*

 ## ℹ️ What is a cbz file?